 2. Technical part The Technical part differs for each type of certification work.
-For example, for repair certification, the categories of the Technical part follow the items set out in the VIRM: Light vehicle repair certification.
+For example, for entry certification, the categories of the Technical part follow the items set out in the VIRM: Entry certification.

 The General part measures how well certifiers perform in complying with all legal requirements (including NZTA requirements) relating to vehicle certification.
 It does this by measuring performance in five categories: 1.
 Technical performance Do certifiers identify vehicles and components correctly, make correct technical decisions and certify those vehicles and components correctly?
 Are they competent in all technical aspects of their certification work?

-certification work, including the proper use of documents and correct entry of information?
+2. Administrative performance Are certifiers competent in all administrative aspects of their certification work, including the proper use of documents and correct entry of information?